swainechen/chenlab-training/websites/gis-aws/content/04-AttachStorage/03-AttachVolume.md

 ![Copy Paste](/images/hpc-aws-parallelcluster-workshop/Ec2AttachedVolume.png)

-**Important**: Note down the specific device name for the next step of mounting the volume. **NOTE**: Newer Linux kernels may rename your devices to **/dev/xvdf through /dev/xvdp** internally, even when the device name entered here (and shown in the details) is /dev/sdf through /dev/sdp.
+**Important**: Note down the specific device name for the next step of mounting the volume.
+The drive name may differ from what's shown. **NOTE**: Newer Linux kernels may rename your devices to **/dev/xvdf through /dev/xvdp** internally, even when the device name entered here (and shown in the details) is /dev/sdf through /dev/sdp.